Publish a Data Source

-If you’re not already signed in to Tableau Server or Tableau Online, sign in now.
+If you’re not already signed in to Tableau Server or Tableau Cloud, sign in now.

 How you sign in depends on how your administrator has set up your environment.
-For information, see Sign in to Tableau Server or Online.
+For information, see Sign in to Tableau Server or Tableau Cloud.

 In the Publish Data Source dialog box, do the following: